miguelvelezmj25/density-converter/README.md

 ## Task
 **Address the bug report**.
 Specifically, **answer the question** in the bug report **"why is the system taking so long to execute?"**?.

-## Assumptions

-* The input image is valid.
-* You have successfully reproduced the bug report and confirmed the performance behavior.
-That is, executing the program multiple times with different images, but with the same configuration, takes a long time.

 ## Docs